rubyaustralia/roro/2019/12/201912-rorosyd.md

 ![inline](https://www.dropbox.com/s/v3kb2qigd2igaxi/volt-bank-logo.png?dl=1)

 ^
-Volt bank is a neo bank that will be launching soon with an aim to make saving simple
+Volt bank is a Australian neo bank that has just entered closed beta with an aim to make saving simple

 ---